-The first step is to look through the hard drive of stuff that you have and use one of the tools.
+The first step is to look through the hard drive of materials you already have and use one of the tools.

-If you are unable to find time or a way to use the tools you already have then the problem probably isn’t in the tools.
-More than likely the issue is about doing the work.
-It is about the struggle of creating a routine or having a system to keep you accountable to take action.
+If you are unable to find time or a way to use the tools you already have, then the problem probably isn’t in the tools.
+More than likely the issue is about actually doing the work.
+It is about the struggle of creating a routine or having a system to keep you accountable to taking consistent action.

 I would like you to do this for me.
-Before you buy your next self-help thing, even if it is from me (especially if it is from me!)
-I want you to tap to this:
+Before you buy your next self-help thing, from me or from someone else (but especially if it is from me!)
+I want you to tap to these phases:

-Right now I am in pain…The sales letter I just read…Has helped me to reconnect with this pain…But it is a pain that I know is already there…This is something I know I need to change…As I consider buying this product…I am open to the possibility that it might be helpful…It might be the exactly right thing for me to buy…And it might also be something that I think will fix my problems…I know that change is possible…I know that I can have better…I know that I am made for better…But buying some product…Or signing up for some class is not going to do it…I need to take the tool set I am considering buying and apply it…And I need to apply it in a consistent way…That is how change will happen…It is OK if I buy this…If it is the right thing for me.
+Right now I am in pain…The sales letter I just read…Has helped me to reconnect with this pain…But it is a pain that I already know is there…This is something I know I need to change…As I consider buying this product…I am open to the possibility that it might be helpful…It might be the exactly right thing for me to buy…And it might also be something that I think will fix my problems…I know that change is possible…I know that I can have better…I know that I am made for better…But buying another product…Or signing up for another class is not going to do it…I need to take the tool set I am considering buying and apply it…And I need to apply it consistently…That is how change will happen…It is OK if I buy this…If it is the right thing for me.

 Print this out.
 Bookmark this.
 Or just think of it the next time you are considering buying a new self-help product.

-I want to you to have the life you want.
+I want you to have the life you want.
 I know my life is better because I have invested in self-help tools.
-But I also know that my computer is filled with stuff I have never used!
+But I also know that my computer is filled with tools and programs and guides I have never used!

-Make good choices, not just choices in the hope of quick fixes.
+Make good choices, not just choices in the hope of a quick fix.